Level sets of certain Neumann eigenfunctions under deformation of Lipschitz domains. Application to the Extended Courant Property: Proof of Theorem

 \item For $0 \le t \le \frac{1}{2}$, the domains $\Omega_t$ belong to the class $\cL_M$ for some positive constant $M$. \end{enumerate} \end{proposition}

-\proof Assertion~(1) is obvious.\\[3pt] Assertion~(2) follows from Proposition~\ref{P-teqa-0f} by dilation of ratio $(1+t)$.\\[3pt] Assertion~(3).
-By definition of $\Omega_t$, the vertices $A, B$ and $C$ belong to $\partial \Omega_t$.
-The inclusion (of open sets) $\cT_0 \subset \Omega_t$ follows from the convexity of $\Omega_t$.\\[3pt] Assertion~(4).
+\proof Assertion~(1) is obvious.\\[3pt] Assertion~(2).
+The first part follows from Proposition~\ref{P-teqa-0f} by dilation of ratio $(1+t)$.
+For the second part, note that, by definition of $\Omega_t$, the vertices $A, B$ and $C$ belong to $\partial \Omega_t$.
+The inclusion (of open sets) $\cT_0 \subset \Omega_t$ follows from the convexity of $\Omega_t$.\\[3pt] Assertion~(3).
+This follows from Proposition~\ref{P-teqa-0f}.\\[3pt] Assertion~(4).
 The domain $\Omega_t$ can also be defined by $\{g_t > 0\}$, where

 Let $t_1 < t_2$.
 To prove that $\Omega_{t_1} \subset \Omega_{t_2}$, it suffices to consider the points $(u,v) \in \Omega_{t_1} \sm \cT_0$.
 For such $(u,v)$, we have $g_{t_1}(u,v) > 0$ and $f_0(u,v) \le 0$.
 This implies that